abodh/Newton-Rhapson-Power-Flow/README.md

 # Newton-Rhapson-Power-Flow
 Implementation of Newton Rhapson Power Flow (NRPF) algorithm on IEEE-14 bus system with transformer taps, Q-limits, and Fast Decoupled power flow approach for better computation.
 The program is developed without using **any** in-built functions of ```MATLAB```.
+Although presented for the IEEE-14 bus system, the code is generalized to work for different system provided that the data is presented in IEEE common data format.

 *Note: In order to make this work, you have to assume that Bus 1 is the slack bus.*